Law

 Prophecy of the New Covenant

-About 600 years before Christ, the prophet Jeremiah predicted the new covenant (Jeremiah 31:31-34).
-He said the new covenant would be different from the old (specified as God made with Israel and Judah’s houses when he brought them out of Egypt–definitely referring to the Mosaic Covenant).
-This time, the laws would be written on the people’s hearts, all of them will know the LORD, and He will completely forgive them.
+About 600 years before Christ, Jeremiah predicted the new covenant (Jeremiah 31:31-34).
+He said the new covenant would be different from the old (specified as God made with Israel and Judah’s houses when he brought them out of Egypt–referring to the Mosaic Covenant).
+This time, the laws would be written on the people’s hearts, all of them would know the LORD, and He would completely forgive them.
 The New Testament book of Hebrews says this is the covenant Christ introduced (Hebrews 8:7-13 and 10:15-18, of which more is said below).

 Original subjects of the Law of Moses

 According to the Hebrew Scriptures (what Christians call the Old Testament), the Law of Moses constituted the covenant God made with the Israelites.
 Its moral code, priesthood, festivals and other special days, and sacrificial system were all designed for the Hebrew nation.
 Essential to the covenant the Israelites made with God was their agreement to obey the Law of Moses’ stipulations and become the objects of its blessings if they obeyed and cursed if they disobeyed.
-As originally delivered, no other nation was called upon or expected to keep the Law of Moses.
-According to Jewish tradition, the rest of the world’s nations were still under the covenant God made with Noah.
+Another nation was called upon or expected to keep the Law of Moses. as originally delivered.
+According to Jewish tradition, the rest of the world’s nations were still under God’s covenant with Noah.

 What changes, if any, took place when the New Covenant came along?
 How did it affect the application of the Old?
 Did it take what makes universal what once applied only to the Israelites?
-Or did it nullify the Old Covenant so that it no longer applied even for the nation of Israel?
+Or did it nullify the Old Covenant so that it was no longer used even by the nation of Israel?

 Jesus’ teaching about the Law of Moses

-This leads us to the third part: when God accepts Christ as our substitute, His righteousness becomes ours (1 Corinthians 1:30; 2 Corinthians 5:21), which includes His perfect obedience of the Law.
-Because He stands in our place before the throne of God, we who have fully committed ourselves to His–heart, mind, soul, and strength–are regarded as fully obedient under the Law (Romans 8:3-4; 13:10).
+This leads us to the third part: when God accepts Christ as our substitute, His righteousness becomes ours (1 Corinthians 1:30; 2 Corinthians 5:21), including His perfect obedience to the Law.
+Because He stands in our place before the throne of God, we who have fully committed ourselves to Him—heart, mind, soul, and strength—are regarded as fully obedient under the Law (Romans 8:3-4; 13:10).

 God led the apostles to a new understanding.